AFeyerherm224/WellNest/README.md

 Final Project for CS302
 Aidan Feyerherm, Jeffrey Chen, Joey DiSalvo, Cristian Frutos

-Prerequisites:
+Prerequisites
-Install Flutter SDK: Download and install the Flutter SDK from the official website.
+- Install Flutter SDK: Download and install the Flutter SDK from the official website.
-Install Android Studio: Ensure you have Android Studio installed with the following components:
+- Install Android Studio: Ensure you have Android Studio installed with the following components:
-Android SDK
+Android SDK,
-Android Emulator
+ Android Emulator,
  Command-line Tools
-Set Up PATH Variables:
+- Set Up PATH Variables:
-Add the Flutter SDK (flutter/bin) and Android SDK (platform-tools) to your system PATH.
+- Add the Flutter SDK (flutter/bin) and Android SDK (platform-tools) to your system PATH.
-Install IDE Plugins:
+- Install IDE Plugins
-Install the Flutter and Dart plugins in Android Studio or Visual Studio Code.
+- Install the Flutter and Dart plugins in Android Studio or Visual Studio Code.
 Steps to Set Up and Run the App
 1. Open the Project
 Navigate to File > Open Folder in your IDE and select the folder containing your Flutter project.